-Donovan uses photography, film, art directing, and a podcast to communicate his interests in the "Two Great Bookends of Life," (sex and death) as well as the exciting content that fills our experience.
-His work trains his eye on spirituality, intersections of culture mashups, materialism, youth, aging, objectification, mental health,environmentalism, and the confusion and joys we develop from living a life wandering through interesting times.
+Donovan uses visual art and a podcast to communicate his interests in the "Two Great Bookends of Life," (sex and death) as well as the exciting content that fills our experience.
+His work trains his eye on spirituality, intersections of culture mashups, materialism, youth, aging, objectification, mental health, environmentalism, and the confusion and joys we develop from living a life wandering through interesting times.

 Michael's photography and video work uses strong visceral, raw, bold imagery with dark and moody undertones.
-The work ranges from conceptual fashion art, to lifestyle.
+The work ranges from conceptual fashion art, to simpler lifestyle.
 His work has appeared in Vogue, Harper's Bazaar, Elle, Marie Claire, Playboy, L'Officiel, Ginza, Vision, and Wonderland.
 Clients include Interscope, Sony, The Pierre Hotel and Gap.

-MD's bi-weekly podcast, Walking Home, features a range of guests talking through their understanding and experiences in the material and spiritual worlds.
+MD's weekly podcast, Walking Home, features a range of guests talking through their understanding and experiences in human dualism.
 His guests come from diverse backgrounds in science, art, fashion, buddhism, philosophy, sex work, comedy, experimentation, and life.
 His podcast was recently selected to join the MindPod Network alongside some of the most esteemed Buddhist and spiritual teachers in the West.

 Other outlets for Michael has included the production of Big Mountain, a short film written and directed by Alexandra Gjerpen, which is currently in post-production.
 He is also Art Directing the Summer Issue of Black & Grey Magazine, available in stores in 2015.